Capsize-Games/airunner/README.md

 ### Internet access

-The core application is incapable of access the internet.
+The core application is incapable of accessing the internet.
 However there are two features which require internet access.
 These two features are the `setup wizard` and the `model manager`.

 Each of these tools are isolated in their own application windows